Image source: www.travelandleisure.com

 White Stuff may have begun as a ski apparel brand, but these days the responsible clothing and homeware store in the Carfax can be browsed by men, women and canines alike.

 Currys PC World in Horsham also features a Carphone Warehouse (and dog bowl!).
-Browse the latest in TVs, fridges, and laptops with your four legged friend.
+Browse the latest in TVs, fridges, and laptops with your four-legged friend.

 Top tip: Use a dog lead that lets you vary the length as you shop to keep them close.

-Dog friendly walks in Horsham
+Dog-friendly walks in Horsham

-Chesworth Farm is just a stone’s throw away from the town centre and the perfect place to socialise your dog.
+Just a stone’s throw away from the town centre and the perfect place to socialise your dog.
 The paths are mainly hard soil, so is a great place for a leisurely stroll with every member of the family.
 The historic farmland also houses the District’s most colourful wildflower displays and is the farm where two of Henry VIII’s wives once lived!

 Horsham Park is brilliant for puppy training due to its vast open spaces!
-With lots of parking opportunities, and activities around the park, it’s a lovely walk no matter the weather.
+With lots of parking opportunities and activities around the park, it’s a lovely walk no matter the weather.

 Top tip: Take water on long walks, as well as dog poo bags.